-Target ROAS is one of the four Conversion Bid Strategy (CBS) modes, alongside with Semi Automatic, Fully Automatic and Target CPA.
+Target ROAS is one of the four Conversion Bid Strategy (CBS) modes, alongside with Semi Manual (previously called Semi Automatic), Max Conversions (previously called Fully Automatic) and Target CPA.
 Target ROAS is a great tool for marketers that have a business goal of maximizing the purchase value from each conversion or mobile app install.

 What is ROAS?